artpar/artpar.github.io/content.en/posts/how-lombok-works.md

   considerably help debugging, as you can now rely on the IDE's built-in auto-recompile features instead of having to run a full build everytime, and it should help with hot code replace and the like (this is what the {@code shadow.override} feature is for).

-### Assembling of the jar with SCL
+## Assembling of the jar with SCL

-"mappedresources" does not have a direct equivivelent in maven plugins so I [build one](https://github.com/unloggedio/rename-file-maven-plugin) to be used for unlogged-sdk since I did not intend to use ant for the build process.
+`mappedresources` does not have a direct equivivelent in maven plugins so I [build one](https://github.com/unloggedio/rename-file-maven-plugin) to be used for unlogged-sdk since I did not intend to use ant for the build process.
 This maven plugin will rename files based on regex just before the final jar is being assembled.
 This is how the usage looks like

 ```xml
 <plugin>